simone97212/me/README.md

 **About Repository**

-Here you can find and follow my activities as university or personal projects, disclosures, bugs, notes, etc...
+Here you can find and follow:

+- university and personal projects
+- disclosures, bugs
+- notes, etc...

+**Contacts**

+Email: biondisimone1997@gmail.com

+You can find me also on <a href=https://www.linkedin.com/in/simone-biondi-932683b7/>Linkedin</a>.